International Harvester: Lawn and garden

 IH branched out into the home lawn and garden business in 1961 with its line of Cub Cadet equipment, which included riding and walk-behind lawn mowers and snow blowers.
 Also produced were compost shredders, rotary tillers, Cadet garden tractors, and power washers.

 The Cub Cadet line was sold to MTD Products in 1981.

 Other products

 Defense

 IH manufactured light, medium, and heavy vehicles for military use.
-Examples include a Metro van sold to the Czechoslovakian Army in 1938, M5 tractors and 2.5-ton M-5H-6 trucks for the US Navy and Marines in 1942, and around 3,500 2.5 ton M-5-6-318 cargo trucks provided mostly to the Soviet Union and China.
+Examples include a Metro van sold to the Czechoslovak Army in 1938, M5 tractors and 2.5-ton M-5H-6 trucks for the US Navy and Marines in 1942, and around 3,500 2.5 ton M-5-6-318 cargo trucks provided mostly to the Soviet Union and China.

 Weapons

 In early 1951, the United States Army through the Springfield Armory contracted International Harvester to produce M1 rifles, and from 1953 to 1956 IH produced 337,623 rifles in total, according to the Army Ordnance Department.